 Netica exists in both as a stand alone graphical tool for building and manipulating Bayesian networks (the Netica GUI) and as a shared library for manipulating Bayesian networks (the Netica API).
 The RNetica package binds the API version of Netica to a series of R functions which do much of the work of manipulating the network.
 The file format for the GUI and API version of Netica is identical, so analysts can easily move back and forth between the two.

-The function StartNetica() (invoked automatically when library(RNetica)) builds a Netica environment which can be accessed from R. Networks created and loaded into the RNetica environment can then be manipulted from inside of R. Note that the RNetica environment is separate from other Netica environments that may be created using the Netica GUI (or API invoked from a different program); RNetica can only manipulate the networks that are currently loaded into its environment.
+Note that the RNetica environment is separate from other Netica environments that may be created using the Netica GUI (or API invoked from a different program); RNetica can only manipulate the networks that are currently loaded into its environment.